 Finding excellent accommodation in South Korea is super easy because there’s so many options whatever your budget.
 Hostels and dormitories make travel to South Korea affordable for backpackers and any travelers on a shoe-string budget.

-If you’re backpacking in South Korea or traveling on a tight budget then Hostel World is another great option.
-Staying in hostels makes travel in Asia very affordable and is also a great way to meet new travel buddies.
+Jetset Bunny recommends using Booking.com for the best accommodation deals in South Korea.
+However, if you are backpacking in South Korea or traveling on a tight budget then Hostel World is another great option.
+Staying in hostels makes travel in East Asia very affordable and is also a great way to meet new travel buddies.

-- Budget: $10-25
+- Budget: $20-30

-- Mid-range: $25-$60
+- Mid-range: $35-$100